ermusthofa/randomname/README.md

 7. Docker-compose version 1.25.5</br>
    Refer to this [link](https://docs.docker.com/compose/install/) to get more informations about docker-compose.

-> ℹ️ **Please be noted**, when using Minikube, build the image using the minikube docker env, and this projects doesn't push any Docker images to any Docker repository.
-It assume your kubernetes cluster have an access to the services Docker image.
+> ℹ️ **Please be noted**, when using Minikube, build the image using the minikube docker env, and this project doesn't push any Docker images to any Docker repository.
+It assumes your kubernetes cluster have an access to the services Docker image.
 Or you could push the images to the repository and do the necessary configuration.

 ## Makefile
 ---